darialamberson/chiomega/README.md

 XO
 ==

-The official website for Stanford Chi Omega!
+The former official website for Stanford Chi Omega!